 'The Water Cure' by Sophie Mackintosh

-Out this month, The Water Cure by Sophie Mackintosh transports readers to a remote island off the coast of an unnamed and wasted continent.
+The Water Cure by Sophie Mackintosh transports readers to a remote island off the coast of an unnamed and wasted continent.
 Far away from the pollution, poison, and (literal) toxicity of the patriarchy, three daughters have been hidden away from the world.
 Forced, by their mother, to perform bizarre and dangerous rituals designed to protect them from the ever-approaching dangers of the world, the sisters’ lives are upended when three men — the only men they’ve ever seen, other than their father — arrive on their shore.
+Click here to buy.

 'The Book of M' by Peng Shepherd